-Being passionate in your craft keeps you ahead of the game and keeps you interested in what you do.
+Being passionate about your craft keeps you ahead of the game and keeps you interested in what you do.
 Did your agent recently say you have a go-see coming up?
-Did a client want you to come by their next go-see?
+Did a client want you to come to their next go-see?

 Here at FD headquarters, we hoard information.
 Pinterest is our go-to for bookmarking all the blogs and articles we want to read and save for later.
 That’s actually how the article from Seventeen Magazine inspired us to write this post.

 Go-See – An appointment a model has with a potential client.
 During this appointment, a model might show their portfolio, do a “runway” walk, try on a few garments, and/or get their measurements and photos taken.

 Check out our industry glossary.
 Don’t worry, it opens in a new tab. xo